System/environment duality of nonequilibrium observables: Discussion and conclusions

-The latter application highlights that duality only works for kinematical states, \textit{viz.} istantaneous snapshots of the system.
+The application to network electromagnetism highlights that duality only works for kinematical states, \emph{viz.} instantaneus snapshots of the system.
 So, for example, by ``steady'' we mean that Kirchhoff's law is satisfied, not persistence in time.
-This is one important limitation that one will have to take care of when considering, for example, markovian evolution: by no means do we claim that duality maps the a rate equation into a dual rate equation.
+This is one important limitation that one will have to take care of when considering, for example, markovian evolution: by no means do we claim that duality maps master equations into dual master equations.
 As to the other important limitation, namely planarity, we already discussed how it can be formally overcome with matroids and conceptually regarded as accidental.
-However, there is another way out, based on the fact that any graph can be embedded on an orientable closed surface of high-enough genus, and there dualized.
+However, from a mathematical point of view, there is another way out, based on the possibility to embed any graph on an orientable closed surface of high-enough genus.
+Two-dimensional dualization can then be performed on such a surface in exactly the same way.
+We do not discuss this possibility here, but let us just hint at some of its features.
 While the number of cycles and cocycles is not affected, the number of faces, hence of dual cocycles and dual cycles, will change according to Euler's formula.
-It is simple to foresee that Theorem \ref{theorem1} will hold unchanged, but its interpretation will have to be accordingly modified, accounting for a number of global currents and of topological phases, such as those which were taken in consideration by Jiang and the Qians \cite{qiansbook}.
-Duality will only hold locally.
+It is simple to foresee that Theorem \ref{theorem1} will hold unchanged, but its interpretation will have to be accordingly modified, accounting for a number of global currents and of topological phases, such as those which were taken in consideration by Jiang and the Qians \cite{qiansbook} in their geometrical characterization of circulation on manifolds.
+In that cases, duality will only hold locally.
+This approach, whilst much more concrete than matroids, is doomed to become impracticable when one deals with lattices of more than two dimensions, in a thermodynamic limit.
+Beyond two dimensions, there is a gap between the mathematical realization of duality, which suffers from great limitations (abstractness, in the case of matroids, and excessive complication in the case of surfaces) and the propositional reach of the theory, which seems to be completely independent of the possibility to visualize duals.